nighthawkcoders/teacher_portfolio/_posts/2023-11-13-CSA-tri2-analysis.md

 Using Abstract Class build a means to evaluate complexity and performance of serveral College Board sorting algorithms.

-In sots, you could share a progression of the algorithm.
+In each sort, you could share a progression of the algorithm.
 This is a sample of capturing progressions using of a [Palindrome](https://jinja.nighthawkcodingsociety.com/algorithm/palindrome/) algorithm.

-- Use Fibonacci Abstraction code as guide to build an init/sort method for each unique sort: bubble, insertion, selection, and merge.
+- Build a Sort class for each unique sort.
+Use Fibonacci Abstraction heirarchy as guide to build an init/sort method for each unique sort.
+  - Sorts include bubble, insertion, selection, and merge.
+  - Teacher expects to see usage pf ***extends***.
+In Parent class store the number of iterations, comparisons, merges/swaps.
+  - In parent class contain logic for timing each sort algorithm, creating random elements for data structure, ...

+- Analyze the Big O complexity on Sorts.
-- In Parent Class store number iterations, comparisons, merges/swaps.
-Amount of operations, time, and space used are key things to consider when constructing and algorithm.
+  - Consider the number of operations, time, and space used when analyzing a sort algorithm.
+Establish analytics including: time to sort, number of comparisons and number of swaps.
+  - Average the results for each each Sort, run each at least 12 times with 5000 random elements.
+You should throw out High and Low when doing analysis.
+  - Make your final/judgement on best sort: Number of Comparisons, Number of Swaps, Big O complexity, and Total Time.

-- Build and output methods to compare statistics from sorts and describe BigO complexity in relation to statistics.
+- Build frontend visualizationthe to compare statistics from sorts and describe BigO complexity in relation to statistics.
-- Start with Console and then work up to Frontend.
-The output will require thought and design.
-Be sure to create a mock up for visuals before coding.
+  - Be sure to create a mock up for visualization before coding.
+  - In visualization start with Console output
+  - Final visualization wll be in the Frontend.
+The output will require thought and design on how to paas data through API.